bigwiv/Biopython-cn/chr18.rst

 In the long term, we may end up moving all of the examples in this chapter to the wiki, or elsewhere within the tutorial.

-18.1??Working with sequence files
+18.1  Working with sequence files
 ---------------------------------

 This section shows some more examples of sequence input/output, using the ``Bio.SeqIO`` module described in
-Chapter?\ `5 <#chapter:Bio.SeqIO>`__.
+Chapter \ `5 <#chapter:Bio.SeqIO>`__.

-18.1.1??Filtering a sequence file
+18.1.1  Filtering a sequence file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often you°Øll have a large file with many sequences in it (e.g. FASTA
+Often you‚Äôll have a large file with many sequences in it (e.g. FASTA
 file or genes, or a FASTQ or SFF file of reads), a separate shorter list
 of the IDs for a subset of sequences of interest, and want to make a new
 sequence file for this subset.

-Let°Øs say the list of IDs is in a simple text file, as the first word on
+Let‚Äôs say the list of IDs is in a simple text file, as the first word on
 each line.
 This could be a tabular file where the first column is the
 ID.
 Try something like this: